Skip to main content

 Total secrets per function50

-Total env size4 KB (AWS Lambda hard limit)
+Total env size4 KB (runtime hard limit)

 For values larger than 4 KB (large JSON blobs, certificates), upload to S3 / Convex storage and store a URL + auth header pair instead.